Course title

 A-1

-4. The students learn the fluid dynamics and its application in the engineering and bioscience
+4. The students learn the fluid dynamics including the heat transfer and its application in engineering and bioscience

 A-1